 3. Sexual Violence against Jewish Women During The Holocaust.
 Also the title of a great book written by: Sonja M Hedgepeth and Rochelle G Saidel, these atrocities are never expressed in a theatrical forum.
 In fact, most artistic accounts of the Holocaust don’t shed enough light on these situations.
 When it comes to war and rape, our society has somehow found a way to lessen its cultural impact.
 I wanted to use parts of this show to create a dialogue on this subject.
 Many shows lose their audiences with some sort of message, a broken fourth wall followed by awkward, almost rudimental dialogue with the sole purpose being the author to make sure we ‘understand’.
 We want the audience to be given clues to such sexual violence taking place, giving them the opportunity to think for themselves; maybe go home and research the matter.
 Any show that opens a dialogue and gets the audience thinking is a show that can change the world.

 5. The importance of writing; writing your story.
 This was one of the first themes of the show.
-Ray, our main protagonist (from the internment camps) has a special bond with his father.
-They share stories and Ray’s father presses the importance of writing one's story and living life with the memory in mind.
+Ray, our main protagonist (from the Japanese Incarceration camps) has a special bond with his father.
+They share stories and Ray’s father presses the importance of writing one's story and living life with memory in mind.
 I believe everyone can be a writer and if we put pen to paper we can make a difference.
 If it's sending a love letter to someone or finishing an autobiography, writing can cement one’s history.

 6. Music as a tool to help one deal with horrific situations.